etran04/SuperOMNI-iBeacon/README.md

 (Written in Objective C in this moment in time)

 Terms used:
-SuperOmni - Omni 10 with embedded iBeacon (courtesy of Kevin) SmartThings - Omni 20 near my desk with an Gimbal iBeacon near it
+<br>SuperOmni - Omni 10 with embedded iBeacon (courtesy of Kevin)
+<br>SmartThings - Omni 20 near my desk with an Gimbal iBeacon near it

 Currently the functionality of this application are:
 <br> 1) Able to start wake up from sleep and start playing music when in 'Near' or 'Immediate' vicinity of either speakers.